NAGENDRANADH02/HKsmartstore/README.md

 ├── media/ → User and product uploaded files
 ├── templates/ → Modular HTML templates
 └── static/ → Custom CSS, JS, and images
+The application follows a modular monolithic architecture with clear domain separation and system-level optimizations at the data access layer.

 ---